 Luke Mikolowski was born and raised in Port Huron, Michigan, grew up in a Christian home, and trusted Christ as Saviour at the age of 5.
 He studied Pastoral Ministries at Pensacola Christian College, and has served as the youth director since summer of 2018.

-Luke is married to April Mikolowski and has one daughter.
+Luke is married to April Mikolowski and has two daughters.